Grizzlies vs. Pelicans Player Props Betting Odds

 |3PM

-- Bane's 3.4 three-pointers made per game is 0.9 more than his over/under on Tuesday.
+- Bane's 3.5 three-pointers made per game is equal to his Tuesday over/under.

 Get Bane gear at Fanatics!